 Acupuncture

-Medicare Part B (Medical Insurance) covers up to 12 acupuncture visits in 90 days for chronic low back pain.
+Medicare Part B (Medical Insurance) covers up to 12 acupuncture treatments in 90 days for chronic low back pain.

 Medicare covers an additional 8 sessions if you show improvement.
-If you aren't showing improvement, Medicare won't cover the 8 additional treatments.
+If you aren't showing improvement, Medicare won't cover your additional treatments and you’ll pay 100% of the costs if you continue getting them.
 You can get a maximum of 20 acupuncture treatments in a 12-month period.

 Note